6 low-maintenance plants for the first-time gar...

 - These plants thrive in semi-shaded areas.

 - Potted dracaenas grow best in well-draining potting soil for houseplants.

-- The dracena requires less water than most indoor plants.
+- The dracaena requires less water than most indoor plants.
 Water only when the top layer of soil is starting to dry out.
 Ideally, the soil should be kept moderately moist.

-One of the best low-maintenance plants, the conifer is hassle-free, will enhance the beauty of any garden and is perfect to build up your confidence in gardening.
+One of the best low-maintenance plants, the conifer is hassle-free, will enhance the beauty of any garden and is perfect for building up your confidence in gardening.
 Conifers are available in a wide variety of shapes and colours, such as lime yellow, gold and silver.

 - Conifers should be planted in a sunny spot in the garden, although the dark green and silver varieties will survive in dappled shade.

 What soil do conifers like?